 Carbohydrates, often referred to as carbs, are essential macronutrients that play a crucial role in providing energy to the body.
 They come in various forms such as sugars, starches, and fibers, and are readily available in numerous food items, including grains, fruits, vegetables, and dairy products.
 Unlike proteins or fats, which also contribute to energy provision, carbohydrates are the main fuel source for our body.

-See also How many calories are in a top sirloin steak
+See also How many calories does stir fry have

 When consumed, carbohydrates are broken down into glucose, a simple sugar that can be easily absorbed by the bloodstream.
 Glucose provides immediate energy to fuel the body’s cells, including vital organs like the brain and muscles.
 Moreover, carbohydrates can be stored in the form of glycogen in the liver and muscles to be utilized later when energy requirements increase, such as during physical activity or fasting periods.